Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Applied -calculus and quasi-open bisimilarity

 \subsection{Equivalence notion}

 In Section~\ref{sec_unlink} we define the unlinkability of the payment system as an equivalence notion: if the system behaves like the ideal unlinkable system, then it is unlinkable.
-In this subsection we formally define the exact equivalence notion for (extended) processes that we use throughout the paper.
+In this subsection we formally define the exact equivalence relation for extended processes that we use in the paper.

 An equivalence captures both static and dynamic parts of processes' behaviour: no distinction is made for processes if they output the same sequence of messages so far and if they can match each other's actions.
 That is, we require such relation to be \emph{bisimilarity}.
 The exact type of bisimilarity is important though, and there are many notions of bisimilarity~\cite{sangiorgi01walker}.
-We consider a bisimilarity that is also a \emph{congruence}, because we wish the unlinkability property to hold in a larger context, that is an EMV transaction, not only for the key establishment.
+We consider a bisimilarity that is also a \emph{congruence}.
+Recall that we study the unlinkability of the card in a hostile environment, hence we wish the unlinkability property to hold in \emph{any context}, e.g. in the absence or presence of any terminals.

-We start with a standard definition of static equivalence and will make our way to a bisimilarity congruence through a series of definitions.
+We start with a standard definition of static equivalence, that captures the distinction between two snapshots of the protocol execution and then will make our way to a bisimilarity congruence.

 \begin{definition}\emph{(static equivalence)} Two extended processes $\mathopen{\nu\vec{x}.}\left( \sigma \cpar P \right)$ and $\mathopen{\nu\vec{y}.}\left( \theta \cpar Q \right)$ are statically equivalent whenever for all messages $M$ and $N$ such that $\vec{x}, \vec{y} \text{ \emph{\fresh{}} } M, N$, we have $M\sigma =_{E} N\sigma$ if and only if $M\theta =_{E} N\theta$. \end{definition}